ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - One of the things that continually disturbs me is, that I am ignorant of many things.
 Additionally, of all those things, I am most ignorant of reality.<br>

+- It is futile to think how you can fly like a falcon if you are an orca.
+Instead, it is far better to aim how you can become a stronger orca.<br>